 A Brief History of the Ukrainian Cultural Institute

-The document shown above was signed then president of UCI, Agnes Palanuk, and Dr. Albert Watrel, then president of DSU.
+This is the Memorandum of Agreement between the Ukrainian community and Dickinson State College (now Dickinson State University).
+The document was signed by then president of UCI, Agnes Palanuk, and Albert Watrel, then president of DSC.

 As UCI grew, a building was purchased on Villard Street in Dickinson.
 The facility now includes the UCI's administrative office, a gift shop, museum displays, the Marie Halun Bloch Library, with dozens of modern and historical books, a large kitchen for the production of pyrohy, which is made available to the general public through local grocery stores and by direct purchase at UCI.
 The building also offers space for UCI's Lenten Lunches series, UCI's board meetings, and other events.
 The facility is available to rent for non-UCI and family events.